 of the Cairo-Arusha Principles, Egypt 2001

-It is of historical importance to note that under the auspices of AFLA the Cairo-Arusha Principles on Universal Jurisdiction in Respect of Gross Human Rights Offences: an African Perspective was adopted.
-The Principles, coined “the voice of Africa on international crimes” enjoy international recognition and are used for advocacy and lobbying initiatives.
+It is of historical importance to note that under the auspices of AFLA, the Cairo-Arusha Principles on Universal Jurisdiction in Respect of Gross Human Rights Offences: an African Perspective was adopted.
+The Principles, coined ‘the voice of Africa on international criminal justice’, enjoy international recognition and are used for advocacy and lobbying initiatives.

-ICC Defence lawyers have credited AFLA and its Executive Director, Evelyn A. Ankumah, for having provided a voice, and platform for defence counsels, notably, at the 13th Session of the Assembly of States Parties (ASP) of the International Criminal Court.
-This was the driving force behind the creation of the International Criminal Court Bar Association (ICCBA) in 2016, and its institutional recognition by the ASP.
-The ICCBA is an independent representative body of counsel for victims and defence at the ICC.
+ICC Defence lawyers have credited AFLA and its Executive Director, Evelyn A. Ankumah, for having provided a voice and platform for defence counsels, notably at the 13th Session of the Assembly of States Parties (ASP) of the International Criminal Court.
+This, it is acknowledged, was the driving force behind the creation of the International Criminal Court Bar Association (ICCBA) in 2016, and its institutional recognition by the ASP.
+The ICCBA is an independent representative body of counsel for victims and defence counsels at the ICC.

 To coincide with the judgement on the trial of Hissène Habré on 30 May 2016 – the first universal jurisdiction trial on African soil – AFLA held a seminar in Dakar for its target beneficiaries, all present in the Dakar courtroom when the historic judgement was handed down.

 AFLA has given exposure to the work of Habré’s victims, their counsels and advocates at the Assembly of States Parties to the ICC and the Assembly of Heads of State and Government of the African Union.